Here are a few ideas for your cultural outings and sports activities:

 - Musée du Flacon à Parfum (The Perfume Bottle Museum): 33 rue du Temple – 17000 La Rochelle: This museum holds a surprising collection of a thousand perfume bottles, miniature samples, powder boxes etc. A hundred years of activity in this luxury sector industry.

 - Musée Maritime de La Rochelle (the Maritime Museum) : rue Sénac de Meihan – 17000 La Rochelle.

 - Musée du Nouveau Monde (The New World Museum): 10 rue Fleuriau – 17000 La Rochelle: This museum is housed in the mansion house of an 18th century La Rochelle merchant trader, ship-owner and plantation owner.
 It highlights the heritage and special relationship between the New World and France as a whole and La Rochelle in particular.

 - The Aquarium : quai Louis Prunier – 17000 La Rochelle.

 - Musée d’Art et d’Histoire (The Art and History Museum) : 10 rue Fleuriau – 17000 La Rochelle.

 - Museum d’Histoire Naturelle (The Natural History Museum) : 28 rue Albert 1er – 17000 La Rochelle.

-The Student Sports Association at La Rochelle Business School is called the Bureau des Sports (BDS).
+The Student Sports Association at Excelia Group is called the Bureau des Sports (BDS).
 You take part in both team and individual sports with this association.
 A wide range of sports and sports equipment are available.
 The BDS will be happy to give you all the information you need.